Sherwood Point Lighthouse Door County is located in northeast Wisconsin on the western shores of Lake Michigan in Sturgeon Bay, Wisconsin.

 Sherwood Point Light

 Image available on a variety of print mediums.
 Photo print, canvas, metal, acrylic, housewares, cards & totes

 The lighthouse was built in 1883 on top of a thirty-foot limestone bluff, named Sherwood Point, after the first settler and land-owner, Peter Sherwood.
 It was the last manned lighthouse on The Great Lakes.

 After Sherwood’s death, the property was left to his wife.
 At some point before his passing Peter Sherwood had sold off a few parcels of the land.
 The deed to the lighthouse land that the government wanted to build the lighthouse on could not be produced.

 As this history story has been told many times there was a two-year struggle trying to find out who owned the land to get the deed from.
 Finally, the government condemned the land and just took it for the purpose of building the lighthouse.

-One of the things that set the Sherwood Point Lighthouse Door County part from every other lighthouse on the Door County peninsula is the fact it was built using red brick, instead of the cream-colored bricks.
-The bricks were shipped in from Detroit, instead of Milwaukee.
+One of the things that set the Sherwood Point Lighthouse apart from every other lighthouse on the Door County peninsula is the fact it was built using red brick, instead of cream-colored bricks.
+The bricks were shipped in from Detroit Michigan, instead of Milwaukee, Wisconsin.